 Lectures focus upon issues relevant to contemporary conservation with the intention of generating a stimulating climate of exploration and debate.
-Themes, in particular, are; scientific principles and their application to conservation, the role of the conservator, developing an ethical framework, professional organisations and policies, contexts and collections.
+Themes, in particular, are; scientific principles and their application to conservation, the role of the conservator, developing an ethical framework, professional organisations, contexts and collections and preservation policies.